lukepighetti/docker_volume_cherrypick/README.md

-# docker_volume_test
+# docker_volume_cherrypick

-Testing how Docker handles files as volumes, especially when nested inside a folder as a volume.
+Testing if it's possible to cherrypick a file in a volume in Docker Compose.

 ### Example

 In container
 ```